 By automating certain aspects of the customer journey, we not only increase our efficiency but also maintain a high level of engagement with our customers, ensuring they have everything they need to succeed.
 This approach is crucial for scaling our operations while maintaining the quality and personalization of our customer success efforts.

-The role of generative AI in customer success
+The role of AI in customer success

-Generative AI, especially platforms like ChatGPT, has become an indispensable tool in the arsenal of customer success at Akeneo.
+Generative AI, especially platforms like Gemini, has become an indispensable tool in the arsenal of customer success at Akeneo.
 Its impact has been revolutionary, aiding in the creation of content that is engaging, precise, and timely.

 While the essence of our communication strives to remain personalized and far from robotic, generative AI has been a game-changer in overcoming common obstacles such as writer’s block, which many of us encounter while drafting email templates or preparing content for customer communications.